 The diagnosis and treatment of your breast cancer is almost certain to have an impact on those close to you.
 How well they adjust can influence how you cope during this time.
 This section covers issues ranging from talking to your children to dealing with your current or a future partner.

-Nicole Gardiner, a breast care nurse on our Helpline, talks about the different ways relationships can be affected by a breast cancer diagnosis.
+Nicole Gardiner, a breast care nurse on our Support Line, talks about the different ways relationships can be affected by a breast cancer diagnosis.

 If you have a partner, you may find the roles within your relationship change.
 Some partners become overly protective while others may take on an almost parental role.
 They may feel they need to find out everything they can about your breast cancer, or remain positive at all times, which does not allow you to discuss any negative thoughts or difficult issues.
 Others may cope by continuing with life as if nothing has happened.